Background:

 Prescribing available GLP-1 receptor agonists during national shortages:

-July 2023 - National shortage of GLP1 Receptor Agonists
+Jan 2024 - National shortage of GLP1 Receptor Agonists

 Community pharmacy colleagues have been advised:

-• Not to suggest that patients routinely contact surgeries, DSNs or Prescription Ordering Direct (POD) service for a clinical review unless the patient is feeling unwell as a result of stopping GLP1 RA.
+• Not to suggest that patients routinely contact surgeries, DSNs or Prescription Ordering Direct (POD) service for a clinical review unless the patient is feeling unwell as a result of stopping GLP-1 RA.

 Surgeries have been advised: